 As an animal fiber made from protein, there are 2 VERY important things for you to remember about alpaca.
 (1) Moths will eat it, so store it like you would any wool garment.
 While it is possible to chemically-treat it, we have avoided that option to minimize our environmental impact.
 (2) Protein fibers can be broken down by high PH detergents.
 Products like Bleach, Washing Soda (aka Sodium Carbonate), and Powdered “Oxygen Cleaners” are examples of products with a high PH that can damage Alpaca fibers.

-Where do the All-Paca shirts come from?
+Where do the All-Paca products come from?

 The All-Paca fabric is produced in our facility in Charlotte, NC from yarn that is imported from Peru.
 We do not put it through any hazardous chemical processes.
 Our garment sewing is outsourced to small entrepreneurial outfits located in the United States who are also dedicated to producing high quality clothing.